-To bridge theory and hardware, we demonstrated an optimized index mapping oracle that naturally yields nearest-neighbor MCX gates, addressing the connectivity constraints of superconducting qubit platforms.
-By integrating all components, we constructed the complete circuit for block encoding of sparse matrices \cref{fig:6_Complete_circuit} and discussed how future architectures could exploit low-complexity permutation layers to further enhance scalability.
+We introduced an optimized index mapping oracle that yields nearest-neighbor MCX interactions, making the construction well-suited for superconducting qubit architectures.
+By integrating all components, we obtained a complete circuit-level realization of block encoding for sparse matrices (\cref{fig:6_Complete_circuit}) and highlighted how future architectures may further benefit from low-overhead permutation layers.

-Finally we validated our framework by implementing it on two respective cases: a complex tridiagonal matrix and a structured real matrix, demonstrating that the entire pipeline from theory to circuit operates seamlessly.
-The resulting circuits are immediately applicable to high-impact quantum algorithms such as QSVT, HHL, and Hamiltonian simulation \cite{martyn2021grand}, thereby extending the reach of block encoding into practical algorithm design and realistic hardware execution.
+Finally, we validated our framework on two representative examples: a complex tridiagonal matrix and a structured real matrix.
+These case studies demonstrate that the full pipeline—from theoretical construction to executable circuits—can be implemented in a consistent and scalable manner.
+The resulting circuits are directly applicable to key quantum algorithms such as QSVT, HHL, and Hamiltonian simulation \cite{martyn2021grand}, thereby advancing the practical deployment of block encoding in near-term and fault-tolerant quantum computing.